aharonium/opensiddur.org/posts/posts/haggadah-for-pesah-an-english-translation_(eve.feinstein_2013-03-17).html.md

 <td style="vertical-align:top" width="53%"><div class="english">
 The matzah that we eat--- what does it represent?
-It recalls that our ancestors’ dough did not have time to rise before sovereign of sovereigns, the Holy One, blessed is He, was revealed to them and redeemed them.
+It recalls that our ancestors’ dough did not have time to rise before sovereign of sovereigns, the blessed Holy One was revealed to them and redeemed them.
 As scripture relates: “They baked the dough that they brought out of Egypt into loaves of matzah because it did not rise, because they were thrown out of Egypt and they were not able to wait; neither did they prepare provisions for themselves.”[foot]Exodus 12:39[/foot]</div></td>
 </tr>